kabads/kabads.github.io/content/sysadmin/2016-11-20-finding-large-files-in-a-directory.md

 url: /2016/11/20/finding-large-files-in-a-directory/
 ---

 I have directories that [agedu](http://www.chiark.greenend.org.uk/~sgtatham/agedu/) shows as having large files.
-However, agedu doesn't tell me what the names of the files are.
+However, agedu doesn't tell me what the names of the files are.<!--more-->

 A quick find will sort that